Worst Driver

 Worst Driver is a television franchise that started in the United Kingdom.
 As of 2018, Canada's Worst Driver was the longest-running version in the franchise and ran continuously since 2005.
 In May 2019, Andrew Younghusband announced on his personal Facebook page that the show would not be renewed for a fifteenth season, with no reason being given publicly for the series' cancellation (it is believed that Proper Television president Guy O'Sullivan's death may have contributed to the decision).

-Original series

-Britain's Worst Driver was a British television series created and hosted by ex-Top Gear host Quentin Willson made by Mentorn and shown on Five in the United Kingdom from October 2002 to December 2003.

 International versions

-World's Worst Driver

-World's Worst Driver follows the formula of Britain's Worst Driver, but it includes contestants from Denmark, Norway, Sweden, Thailand and New Zealand.
-At the end of each episode, the most improved driver wins a car.

 History

 On the first season of De Allerslechtste Chauffeur van Nederland in 2011, a bad driver injured host Ruben Nicolai and a cameraman during its shoulder check challenge when the driver let go of the wheel, covered his eyes and pressed the gas pedal.
 That was the first time a host was ever injured on any of the shows in the franchise.